 IMPACT Community Action’s Anti-Racism Statement

-The mission of IMPACT Community Action Partnership is to empower vulnerable populations, build collaborations, and advocate for social change.
-For the past 5 years, IMPACT has served the families of Boone, Jasper, Marion, Polk, and Warren counties, aspiring to be part of creating communities where everyone has the opportunity to thrive and where all people are safe.
+The mission of IMPACT Community Action Partnership is to reduce the barriers and burdens that families in poverty experience by increasing access to essential needs.
+For the past 5 years, IMPACT has served the families of Boone, Jasper, Marion, Polk and Warren counties, aspiring to be part of creating communities where everyone has the opportunity to thrive and where all people are safe.

 However, it is clear to us now more than ever, that there is something inherently wrong with the actions and attitudes in our society’s responses and engagement with our community members who are Black.
 It is incumbent upon us to recognize how historical injustices have evolved and been codified and normalized through laws, policies, and practices in our communities.
 We find that it is our duty and our responsibility to support the call-to-action of the Black Lives Matter movement and address the inequities propagated by the roots and branches of racism.